Student Code of Conduct

 Keene State College does not have the authority to dispose of and/or grant legal immunity for controlled substances and will contact KPD whenever necessary.

 As members of the College community, students and student organizations have an obligation to know and abide by the Student Code of Conduct.
 Through its policies and regulations, the College has identified the behavioral expectations it has for its students.
 The College expects that students will behave in a mature and responsible manner at all times.
 Students who fail to do so may be referred to the College’s Community Standard’s System.

 Residential students are expected to know and abide by the Terms and Conditions of the Residence Hall Contract.
 Any violation of these policies and regulations will be considered a breach of the contract and may lead to disciplinary action and/or removal from on-campus housing.

 Students living in residence halls are responsible for all events and/or behaviors that take place in their room/suite/apartment.
 If a resident is uncomfortable with what is taking place (e.g., drinking, noise, too many guests, etc.), the College expects students to address policy violations with their peers, set expectations that are mutually acceptable, and uphold the expectations of the College.
-If this is not possible, the student is obligated to leave, get a Resident Assistant or call Campus Safety.
+If this is not possible, the student is obligated to leave, get a Community Living Staff member or call Campus Safety.

-The Student Conduct Office will address violations of the following list of policies.
+The Office of Community Standards will address violations of the following list of policies.
 College policies are described in detail elsewhere in the Student Handbook.
 This list is intended, therefore, to be illustrative and not exhaustive.